 Expats may face some culture shock in Belgium, especially when they first arrive.
-Most notably, there are three main languages and many different cultures all wrapped up in one fairly small country.
-Here are a few points to be aware of when settling into life in Belgium.
+Most notably, there are three main languages and many cultures all wrapped up in one fairly small country.
+Here are a few points to consider when settling into life in Belgium.

 Languages in Belgium

-The northern half of Belgium is occupied by the Flemings, who speak Dutch, whereas the southern half is mostly occupied by the French-speaking Walloons mainly occupy the southern half.
+The Flemings, who speak Dutch, occupy the northern half of Belgium, whereas the French-speaking Walloons mainly occupy the southern half.
 There is also a small German-speaking community, and all three are official languages.
-This is a result of the troubled history of the region that is now Belgium, which has been invaded and occupied many times.
+This is a result of the complex history of the region that is now Belgium, which has been invaded and occupied many times.
 The country as it exists today has only been around since the mid-1800s.

-Most Belgians, particularly in Brussels, are adept with languages and can speak English in addition to their French and Dutch.
-It's still a good idea for expats to learn some Dutch or French, depending on the area they are going to be living in and the type of work they will do.
+Most Belgians, particularly in Brussels, are adept with languages and can speak English in addition to their French, Dutch and/or German.
+It's still a good idea for expats to learn a local language, depending on the area they will be living in and the type of work they will do.

 Greetings in Belgium

-In many respects, the customs and etiquette in Belgium are fairly typical of the wider Western European region.
-Belgians are generally quite reserved and usually greet people they don’t know as friends with a handshake.
+In many respects, the customs and etiquette in Belgium are fairly typical of the broader Western European region.
+Belgians are largely quite reserved and usually greet people they don't know as friends with a handshake.
 In the French-speaking community, a kiss on the cheek is often common among people who already know each other.